What is TMS treatment?

 TMS and ECT are the same procedure.

-TMS is not the same as ECT (electroconvulsive therapy, formerly called “electroshock therapy” or “shock treatment”).
+TMS is not the same as electroconvulsive therapy (ECT, formerly called “electroshock therapy” or “shock treatment”).
 While both therapies are used to treat major depression, ECT is usually administered in a hospital with anesthesia, which adds to the risk and recovery time of the procedure.
 Most physicians recommend ECT as an emergency measure because it is invasive and can lead to serious side effects, like memory loss.
-TMS is an non-invasive outpatient procedure that has demonstrated few to no side effects.
+TMS is a different form of brain stimulation.
+It’s a non-invasive outpatient procedure that has demonstrated few to no side effects.

 TMS isn’t safe.